 Vocabulary folders are a convenient way to organize vocabulary pages.
 I used illustrated vocabulary sheets to help my English Language Learners speak and write about new vocabulary.
 They are also helpful for younger students with spelling.
+Some primary classroom teachers I supported had a set of these folders on student tables or in a writing center.
+All students had access to them.
+I also used them with small groups of ELLs.
 These folders are simple to set up.

 Vocabulary Folders Set Up

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

 All you need are:

 file folders with brads (or a 3 ring binder)

 Using a file folder with brads or a 3 ring binder gave me flexibility if I wanted to change how the pages were organized or add additional pages of vocabulary.

 At the beginning of the year, I set up 6 folders, which was enough for most of the small groups of students I worked with.
 I added pages for the alphabet, letter sounds, character traits, and seasonal words.
 I also included some empty sheet protectors in the back of the folder so that I could quickly add new vocabulary pages during the school year.